 Workers of the Adidas supplier Sports City conglomerate are asking the brand to mediate in their urgent demands in the light of the grave impact of the covid pandemic on their working and living conditions.
-Sports City’s factories are located in the Mactan Cebu Economic Zone, employ some 16,000 workers and at present manufactures for Adidas, Under Armour and Lululemon.
-The conglomerate is mainly comprised of Mactan Apparel, Metrowear, Feeder Apparel, Global Manufacturing, Vertex and Global Warehouse.
+Sports City’s factories are located in the Mactan Cebu Economic Zone, employ some 16,000 workers and at present manufactures for Adidas, Under Armour, Lululemon and Saucony.
+The conglomerate is mainly comprised of Mactan Apparel, Metrowear, Feeder Apparel, Global Manufacturing, Vertex One and Global Warehouse.

 Conversion of PhP 2,000 loan provided by Sports City into a grant and additional PhP 2,000 subsidy to workers.
 This will provide relief to workers who have become indebted due to the no work, no pay policy during the two-month lockdown.
 The 5 kilos of rice and several pieces of canned goods given at the start of the lockdown was an advance on the Christmas package.
 Thus Sports City has really extended assistance that it will not charge to workers’ existing benefits.
 But aid is urgently needed as until now a large number of Sports City workers are not working as the factory is not in full operation.
 Further some 80% of Sports City workers did not receive any assistance from government.